themanyone/whisper_dictation/README.md

 ### Spoken commands and program launchers.

 The computer responds to commands.
 You can also call him Peter.

 These actions are defined in whisper_dictation.py.
-Feel free to edit them.
+See the source code for the full list.
+Feel free to edit them too!

 Try saying:
 - Computer, open terminal.
 - Computer, open a web browser.
 - Computer, search the web for places to eat.
+- Page up.
+- Page down.
+- Undo that.
+- Copy that.
+- New paragraph.
 - Peter, tell me about the benefits of relaxation.**

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.